elliotclowes/learnt.me/Books/"English Food - A People’s History" by Diane Purkiss.md

 ***

-In mediaeval England most beer was made in the home and consumed there (even it was made by a different home).
+In [[Medieval|mediaeval]] England most beer was made in the home and consumed there (even it was made by a different home).
 There were pubs, but they were a bit of a novelty and not common.
 P100

 ***

-The first coffeehouse in England opened in 1650 in Oxford.
-1652 was the first in London.
-By 1663 there was 82 coffeehouses in London.
+The first [[coffeehouse]] in England opened in [[1650]] in Oxford. [[1652]] was the first in London.
+By [[1663]] there was 82 coffeehouses in London.
 Most of them near the Exchange.
-There’s been a long association between business and coffee drinking.
+There’s been a long association between business and [[coffee]] drinking.
 P102

 ***